A Spiced, Savory Cranberry Sauce Worth Making All Season Long

 Q: Is this very spicy?

-A: No. The chipotle adds depth before it adds spice or smoke.
-At 1/8 teaspoon you won't notice it as "spicy" — it just adds a bit of "what's that?" complexity.
+A: No. The chipotle adds depth before it adds heat or smoke.
+At 1/8 teaspoon you won't identify it as "spicy"—it just adds complexity.
 If you're sensitive to heat, you can omit it entirely and the sauce will still work.

 Find Casamara Club at casamaraclub.com.
 Ships to all 50 states.